surniaulula/wpsso-wc-metadata/readme.txt

 The SSO &gt; WooCommerce Metadata settings page allows you to enable or disable information fields with simple checkboxes, along with customizing the labels and placeholders for each WordPress language (aka locale).

-The enabled WooCommerce product information fields are seamlessly added to the WooCommerce product editing metabox (aka "Product data") for products and their variations.
+The enabled WooCommerce product information fields are added seamlessly to the WooCommerce product editing page (aka the "Product data" metabox) for products and their variations.

 The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) will automatically include the following product meta tags for enabled product information fields: